EmberNoGlow/SDF-Model-Editor-Demo/README.md

 ### **The Journey**
 - **Phase 1:** Built an MVP using AI tools (ChatGPT, Copilot, Cursor).
-- **Phase 2:** Hit limitations - free chat limits, code complexity, and bugs.
+- **Phase 2:** Hit limitations – free chat limits, code complexity, and bugs.
 - **Phase 3:** Spent **2 months** refactoring, learning, and improving.

-> *AI isn’t a magic solution—it’s a tool.
+> *AI isn’t a magic solution – it’s a tool.
 The real work is in understanding and refining the code.*

 ### **Lessons Learned**
 ✔ **AI accelerates prototyping** but requires deep debugging.

-✔ **Refactoring is part of the process**—embrace it!
+✔ **Refactoring is part of the process** – embrace it!

-✔ **Small steps lead to big results**—this is just the beginning.
+✔ **Small steps lead to big results** – this is just the beginning.

 ---